Mitchell, Love rally Cavaliers past Knicks, 121-108 - WHIZ News

 Mitchell and Love combined for 28 points in the final period as Cleveland outscored New York 37-15.
 Love made five 3-pointers and Mitchell scored 12 points — both also had four-point plays — in rallying the Cavaliers from a nine-point deficit.

+“This team never loses its fight,” Love said.
+“Sometimes, you have to win ugly and we did that tonight.
+Donovan was finding guys out there, I was finding guys out there, Dean made big shots, and we just got rolling.
+It’s amazing playing with these guys.”

+Evan Mobley added 16 points for the Cavaliers, who won have won five straight since dropping their season opener in Toronto.
+Love also absorbed a pair of charges, one of them from Julius Randle in the fourth.

-Jalen Brunson had 12 points and three assists in the third, giving the Knicks their largest lead at 93-84.
-Brunson and Evan Fournier finished with 16 points apiece, while Julius Randle and RJ Barrett each had 15 for New York.
+Jalen Brunson had 12 points and three assists in the third, giving the Knicks their largest lead at 93-84 going into the fourth.
+Brunson and Evan Fournier finished with 16 points apiece, while Randle and RJ Barrett each had 15 for New York.

-Dean Wade scored a career-high 22 points and Evan Mobley had 16 points for the Cavaliers, who won have won five straight since dropping their season opener in Toronto.
-They are 3-0 at home.
+“Games like this reveal exactly where we are and exactly what we have to do to win,” Knicks coach Tom Thibodeau said.
+“Cleveland is playing great basketball.
+That team is playing great basketball.”

 The Cavaliers also received six points and a game-high 13 rebounds from All-Star center Jarrett Allen and eight assists from Caris LeVert.
 Mitchell and LeVert each had 41 points Friday night in a 132-123 overtime win in Boston.